-Bland images used with permission from files of Sandoval County Historical Society.
+Bland images, with accompanying captions, used with permission from files of Sandoval County Historical Society.

 Story used with permission from Sandoval County Historical Society.

 Thomas Harry Jenks, mining engineer, mine owner, geologist and English gentleman.
 Photo taken by Brunel Studios.
 Photo courtesy of Jenks Estate.